-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2020 iii) Estimation of tax provisions and deferred tax assets
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2021

-(d) Use of estimates and judgements (continued)
+- (d) Use of estimates and judgements (continued) - iii) Estimation of tax provisions and deferred tax assets

-Significant judgment is required in estimating the provision for income taxes.
+Significant judgement is required in estimating the provision for income taxes.
 There are many transactions and interpretations of tax law for which the final outcome will not be established until some time later.
 Liabilities for taxation are recognised based on estimates of whether additional taxes will be payable.
 The estimation process includes seeking advice on the tax treatments where appropriate.
 Where the final liability for taxation is different from the amounts that were initially recorded, the differences will affect the income tax and deferred tax provisions in the period in which the estimate is revised or the final liability is established.